apache/echarts-doc/en/option-gl/partial/light.md

 ###${prefix|default("#")} beta(number) = ${defaultMainLightAlpha|default(0)}

-The main source is around the y-axis, which is the angle of left-right rotation.
+The main light source is around the y-axis, which is the angle of the left-right rotation.

 {{ block: light-extend }}